UAE VAT Laws

 Value Added Tax (or VAT) is an indirect tax.
 The United Arab Emirates has issued legislation and regulations, based on the GCC VAT Treaty, the launch of Value Added Tax from 1 January 2018.

-The standard VAT rate will be 5%, with a nil VAT rate for some goods and services.
+As per UAE VAT Laws the standard VAT rate will be 5%, with a nil VAT rate for some goods and services.
 Businesses making taxable supplies must register with the UAE VAT Tax authorities if turnover exceeds AED 375,000 (around $100,000).
 VAT is charged at each step of the ‘supply chain’.
 Ultimate consumers generally bear the VAT cost while Businesses collect and account for the UAE VAT Tax, in a way acting as a tax collector on behalf of the government.

 A business pays government the tax it collects from customer while it may also receive a refund from the government on tax that it has paid to its suppliers.
 The net result is that tax receipts to government reflect the ‘value add’ throughout the supply chain.